samcottle/freecodecamp/notes/backend.md

 ### node_modules

+This folder is either located in a root `node_modules` folder (if the modules are globally accessible), or a project's own `node_modules` folder (if accessible only to that project).
+This is because packages are generally made available on a per project basis (creating separation between dependencies for different projects).

-A command line tool called Node Package Manager (NPM) is used to manage packages.
-Run `npm install` to install all the dependencies for your project (as specified in `package.json`).
+The `npm` (Node Package Manager) command line tool is used to manage packages.
+After adding dependencies to your project (to `package.json`), run `npm install` to install these packages.

 ### .env

 This is a hidden file, stored in the root of your application.
-It is hidden because it should *only* be accessible by you (so don't forget to add it to your `.gitignore` file!).
+It is hidden because it should *only* be accessible by you (don't forget to add it to `.gitignore`!).

 A basic `.env` file looks like this: